abdurrahim220/30daysPython_challenge/Condition/readme.md

 ##  These conditions can be used in several ways, most commonly in "if statements" and loops.

-    --An "if statement" is written by using the if keyword.
+    An "if statement" is written by using the if keyword.

 ## Indentation
     Python relies on indentation (whitespace at the beginning of a line) to define scope in the code